mlee2197/shift-swapper/README.md

 Instructions for Continuation
 ------------------------------
+1. You can clone this repo using "git clone https://github.com/mlee138/shift-swapper/.git"
+2. Do a bundle install --production
-Get the database setup with "rake db:migrate"
+3. Get the database setup with "rake db:migrate"
-Seed the database with some initial data using "rake db:seed" (this step is not required) Run the server via the command "rails -server -p $PORT -b $IP"
+4. Seed the database with some initial data using "rake db:seed" (this step is not required)
+5. Run the server via the command "rails -server -p $PORT -b $IP"

 Implemented Work